fxbox/users/doc/API.md

 * status code 400, errno 100: Invalid name.
 Missing or malformed name.
 * status code 400, errno 102: Invalid password.
 The password should have a minimum of 8 chars.
 * status code 400, errno 400: Bad request.
+* status code 401, errno 401: Unauthorized.
+If credentials are not valid.
 * status code 409, errno 409: Gone.
 The user was already activated.

 ## DELETE /users/:id